-The following presentations are currently available.
+The following presentation is currently available via Humanities Washington Speakers Bureau.
 For more details, please Contact Me.

 Looking For Betty MacDonald: Celebrating Betty’s Life And Work (One hour illustrated lecture)

 Betty MacDonald’s The Egg and I: From The Chicken To The Silver Screen (One hour illustrated lecture)

 Baby Incubators In Seattle: From Sideshow to NICU (One hour illustrated lecture) Baby incubators have long been essential to neonatal intensive care units, a lifesaving technology that has enabled increasingly premature infants a chance of survival.
 In its earliest decades, however, the baby incubator was a fixture of sideshows and carnival midways, not hospitals.
 Join historian Paula Becker and neonatal intensive care nurse Amy Caldwell in exploring the early history of baby incubators in Seattle — from their first appearance in a downtown amusement center in 1906, to the Baby Electrobator display at West Seattle’s Luna Park, to the wildly successful Baby Incubator Exhibit at the 1909 Alaska-Yukon-Pacific Exposition, to present day neonatal intensive care units.

 The Future Remembered: The 1962 Seattle World’s Fair And Its Legacy